-The Association for Women in Communications (AWC) is a national organization that has been encouraging women to develop their skills as communicators for over 100 years.
+For more than 100 years, the national Association for Women in Communications (AWC) has encouraged and inspired women to develop their skills as communicators.

-The Santa Barbara Chapter of the Association for Women in Communications (AWC-SB) is the premier organization for communication professionals in the Santa Barbara region.
-AWC-SB’s board of directors, in conjunction with chapter members and other community leaders, organizes monthly meetings which help women at all stages of their careers stay current with important developments in the technology, practice, psychology and ethics of communications.
-Members are also encouraged to assume leadership roles in the organization, their careers and their communities.
+The Santa Barbara Chapter is the premier organization for communications professionals on the Central Coast.
+AWC-SB is committed to professional development, networking, and empowerment for women at all stages of their career.
+With the help of chapter members and other community leaders, the all volunteer board of directors organizes monthly meetings about current developments in the technology, practice, psychology, and ethics of communications.
+Members are also encouraged to assume leadership roles in the organization, their careers, and their communities.

 AWC-SB is committed to:

-· Empowering women across communication fields, disciplines, and occupational roles to achieve their dreams and to represent the highest standards of excellence in their work.
+- Empowering women communicators in all disciplines and occupational roles to achieve their dreams while representing the highest standards of excellence in their work.

-· Inspiring members to work collaboratively with others in shaping a better future for themselves and others in their communities in leadership roles.
+- Inspiring members to work collaboratively with others and in leadership roles to shape a better future for themselves and others in their communities.

-· Create a supportive environment for women to share experiences and exchange information and opportunities for success in their work.
+- Create a supportive environment to share experiences and exchange information and opportunities for success in their work and their careers..

-· Provide educational seminars and access to information in the Santa Barbara region to help members stay abreast of trends and shifts in the global economy, occupations, and professions.
+- Provide educational seminars and access to information in the Santa Barbara region to help members at all stages of their careers stay abreast of trends and shifts in the global economy, occupations, and professions.

-· Provide internships for women students that involve finding role models, mentors and opportunities to learn about the emerging, expanding world of communications.
+- Provide internships for women students and help them identify role models, mentors, and opportunities to learn about the ever evolving world of communications.

 Click here to join now.
 Our Santa Barbara chapter has grown by more than 30 percent over the last few years, a testament to the inclusivity of our members and the power and importance of remaining connected in challenging times.
 If you have questions or would like assistance signing up, email Lisa Osborn at firstname.lastname@example.org.